RockLogicGmbH/lido-validator-exit-signer/README.md

 | VALIDATOR_EJECTOR_MESSAGE_FOLDER | ""                    | No       | Path to exit messages (auto-detected for Stereum users)       |
 | ETHDO_VERSION                    | "1.37.3"              | No       | Version of ethdo executable to use for signing                |

-> SIGN_PERCENT can be overwritten using the `--sigpercent` argument
+> SIGN_PERCENT can be overwritten using the `--signpercent` argument

 # Production